Eschatologue/CM_wiki/docs/class/paladin/devotion.md

 # Oath of Devotion

 The Oath of Devotion binds Paladins to the loftiest ideals of justice and order.
 These Paladins meet the ideal of the knight in shining armor.
 They hold themselves to the highest standards of conduct, and some, for better or worse, hold the rest of the world to the same standards.
-Many who swear this oath are devoted to gods of law and good and use their gods’ tenets as the measure of their devotion.
+Many who swear this oath are devoted to gods of law and good and use their gods' tenets as the measure of their devotion.
 They hold angels as their ideals and incorporate images of angelic wings into their helmets or coats of arms.

 ### Tenets of Devotion

 Though the exact words and strictures of the Oath of Devotion vary, Paladins of this oath share these tenets.

-***Honesty.*** Don’t lie or cheat.
+***Honesty.*** Don't lie or cheat.
 Let your word be your promise.

 ***Courage.*** Never fear to act, though caution is wise.